 Salt Lake, Garfield and Western S-6 DS4, nee Southern Pacific 1040, built by American Locomotive Company in 1955.

 Ventura County S-6 11, ex.
 Southern Pacific 4641, nee Southern Pacific 1277, built by American Locomotive Company in 1955.
-I saw this locomotive on a sugar beet train returning to Anaheim in 1976.
+I saw this locomotive on a sugar beet train in 1976 returning to Anaheim.

-We went in and out of the fake tunnel which is made out of containers.
+We went in and out of the tunnel made from containers.

 A very beautiful view.
-We stopped and detrained for a photo runby.
-I made a photo line and had twelve people in my line with a clear sight line of the train.
-First was the reverse move.
+We stopped for a photo runby and I made a photo line which contained twelve people who had a clear sight line.

 The photo runby during which Fillmore and Western 2-8-0 14 put on an excellent show of steam.
-From here the train returned to Fillmore where we all detrained and then got Tri-Tip sandwiches and ate them at a table.
-Robin and I then drove out to Fish Hatchery Road and set up for the caboose train on its return to Fillmore.
+We returned to Fillmore where everyone detrained and the four of us had the complimentary Tri-Tip sandwiches and ate them at a table.
+Robin and I drove out to Fish Hatchery Road and set up for the caboose train on its return.

 | RETURN TO THE MAIN PAGE |